AmgadELABASY/AmgadELABASY/README.md

-### Welcome 👋 to My GitHub Profile!
+# Welcome 👋 to My GitHub Profile!

-#### I’m a computer science student at Université Sorbonne Paris Nord.
+## Introduction
-I'm interested in computer science because it allows me to apply my math, science, and programming knowledge to solve exciting and valuable problems
+Hello!
+I'm Amgad ELABASY, a passionate computer student based in Paris, France.
+Welcome to my GitHub profile, where I showcase my projects, contributions, and journey as a computer student.
+Here, you'll find a collection of my work, reflecting my dedication, skills, and enthusiasm for software engineering.

 ## Skills and Experience
 * 💻 JavaScript, PHP, HTML, CSS